-You can’t just immediately go ahead and remove a large oak tree from your property.
-For most larger tree removals you need to get a tree removal permit from the local council.
-There are some trees that are exempted from this requirement,
+In most tree removal cases, you can’t just immediately go ahead and remove a large oak tree from your property.
+For most larger tree removals you need to get a tree removal permit from your local council.
+There are also some trees that are exempted from this requirement.

 Tree loppers may verbally agree to do a job at a certain price and then add additional costs during the process.
 For example, charging an additional cost to dispose of the remaining debris after lopping branches.
-With a certified arborists Jim’s Trees we take our ethics very seriously and always strive for customer satisfaction, this is why we always.
+With a certified arborists, we take our ethics very seriously and always strive for customer satisfaction.

-Although it might not seem like there is much to go on when you’re selecting which arborists to hire for a tree removal or occasional pruning service, the most reputable arborists will have collected a large number of impartial reviews from members of the communities they operate within.
-There are a few separate places where you will find trustworthy arborists reviews: the company Facebook Page of the Arborist, Google business reviews and Independent reviewing site.
-The most popular independent reviewing site within New Zealand is No Cowboys; Jim’s Trees have amassed over 50 reviews on this site, with the vast majority of our clients awarding our service 5 stars, achieving an average score of 4.8/5.
+Although it might not seem like there is much to go on when you’re selecting which arborists to hire for a tree removal or occasional pruning service, the most reputable arborists will have collected a large number of reviews from members of the communities they operate within.
+There are a few separate places where you will find trustworthy arborists reviews: the company Facebook page of the arborist, Google business reviews and independent reviewing sites.
+The most popular independent reviewing site within New Zealand is No Cowboys.

 If you require the services of an arborist, get in touch with the team at Jim’s Trees today either online or on 0800 454 654 for a free, no-obligation quote.
-Our professionally trained team would be happy to answer any questions you have regarding our services, compliance with OHS laws and insurance coverage to give you the peace of mind that you are receiving a cost-effective, professional and quality service.
+Our professionally trained team would be happy to answer any questions you have regarding our services and insurance coverage to give you the peace of mind that you are receiving a cost-effective, professional and quality service.